 There’s a number of benefits when it comes to not covering your head and reducing the amount of heat your head is exposed to.
 As we’ve mentioned, the dome sauna’s design allows your head to more effectively regulate your body’s temperature, and offers the experience of a sauna in a much more accommodating and flexible design.
 Individuals with low heat tolerances can often only spend minutes at a time inside a traditional sauna, while the dome sauna allows that same type of individual to sit comfortably for anywhere upwards of 25-minutes.

-Does A Dome Sauna Still Provide The Health Benefits Of A Full-Sized Sauna?
+Does a Dome Sauna still Provide the Health Benefits of a Cabin Sauna?

 Just because your head isn’t covered by the dome sauna doesn’t mean that the potential health benefits are any less significant for consistent users.
 Inside an aurora dome sauna, the majority of your body is still soaking up the true wave far-infrared heat energy.
 Modern, peer-reviewed medical studies have shown that infrared heat is an effective means of treating skin disorders, alleviating muscle pain, arthritis and fibromyalgia, as well as detoxifying our blood, fortifying our immune system, assisting with weight loss and reducing the appearance of cellulite.